eitansuez/mcp-workshop/docs/mcp-k8s.md

 ## Build and Package

-The kcmp `build` command simplifies building and packaging the MCP server:
+The kmcp `build` command simplifies building and packaging the MCP server:

 ```shell
 kmcp build --help